apiad/gamedev-book/README.md

 This project is protected under a dual license.

 The sample code is licensed under an MIT software license, which is one of the most permissive licenses out there, except for public domain.
-This means you do can use the code in any way, even comercially, provided that you mention the authors somewhere in your product (something along the lines `Contains code taken from https://github.com/apiad/gamedev-book`).
+This means you do can use the code in any way, even commercially, provided that you mention the authors somewhere in your product (something along the lines `Contains code taken from https://github.com/apiad/gamedev-book`).

-The book itself (everything inside the `Book` folder) is protected under a Creative Commons Attribution Non-Comercial Share-Alike 4.0 License.
-This means you can fork, modify, redistribute and use the book's content, partially or in full, electronically or printed, in any way except for comercial applications.
-By comercial we mean that you cannot sell the book, rent it, or in any other form proffit from its content.
+The book itself (everything inside the `Book` folder) is protected under a Creative Commons Attribution Non-Commercial Share-Alike 4.0 License.
+This means you can fork, modify, redistribute and use the book's content, partially or in full, electronically or printed, in any way except for commercial applications.
+By commercial we mean that you cannot sell the book, rent it, or in any other form profit from its content.
 You can, however, use the book in classes you teach, even if you charge for the classes (but yoy cannot charge for the book itself).
-You can of course also use the knowledge you gain from the book to make your own games and make proffit from that.
+You can of course also use the knowledge you gain from the book to make your own games and make profit from that.
 It is just proffiting directly from the distribution of the content that is forbidden.
 Also, you need to respect the authors (all contributors are authors).

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Game Development for Computer Sciences</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Alejandro Piad & David Darias</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.